joemasilotti/turbolinks/README.md

 </head>
 ```

-When Turbolinks attempts to load a page whose tracked asset elements differ from those of the current page, it ceases further processing and loads the page in full.
+When Turbolinks renders a page whose tracked assets differ from those of the current page, it ceases further processing and issues a full reload.

-Note that when this occurs the page will be requested twice: once when it’s determined that tracked assets have changed, and again when it’s loaded in full.
+Note that when this occurs the page will be requested twice: once when it’s determined that tracked assets have changed, and again when it’s reloaded.

 ## Setting a Root Location